Kurento Java Tutorial - RTP Receiver¶

 Understanding this example¶

 To implement this behavior we have to create a Media Pipeline, composed of an RtpEndpoint and a WebRtcEndpoint.
-The former acts as an RTP receiver, and the later is used to show the incoming video in the demo page.
+The former acts as an RTP receiver, and the later is used to show the video in the demo page.

 To communicate these entities, two WebSockets channels are used: